 The Annual Campus Fire Safety & Security Report is a combined effort in preparing the annual report by the University Police Department, Title IX, and the Dean of Students Office.
 This report is to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, and prepared in cooperation with our local law enforcement agencies surrounding our campus.
-Campus crime, arrest and referral statistics include those reported to the University Police Department, designated campus officials (including but not limited to directors, deans, department heads, designated Student Life staff, judicial affairs, advisors to students/student organizations, athletic coaches), and local law enforcement agencies.
-The full text of this report can be located on the governance/president/safety-security/.
+Campus crime, arrest and referral statistics include those reported to the University Police Department, designated campus officials (including but not limited to directors, deans, department heads, designated Student Life staff, judicial affairs, advisors to student's/student organizations, athletic coaches), and local law enforcement agencies.
+The full text of this report can be located on the University Police Department's webpage, http://kysu.edu/administration-governance/president/safety-security/.
 The report is completed and made available to our campus community on October 1st of every year.
 The Annual Campus Fire Safety and Security Report will be posted on the Kentucky State University website.